shpoopdy/Gambala/README.md

 # How to use
-If you clone this into your given directory you will see in the main.cpp file on the top there is a g++ line that you can use to run the first time.
+If you clone this into your given directory you will see in the main.cpp file on the top there is a g++ line that you can enter into the terminal to run the first time.
 When you run this it will create a balance.txt file, tmp.txt file, and a user.txt file.
 It will ask for your name and then it will just show you your options for games.
 After that first time running it